gobicycle/bicycle/technical_notes.md

   It is equivalent of empty bitstring.

 ### Default SHARD
-We use a fixed-size address prefix (8 bits).
-The first 8 bits of 256 bit std_address (not workchain) and workchain = 0.
+We use a variable-size address prefix (N bits).
+The first N bits of 256 bit std_address (not workchain) and workchain = 0.
-And all addresses will be in the same shard up to 2^8 (256) shards.
+And all addresses will be in the same shard up to 2^N shards.
 The default `SHARD` value is taken from the hot wallet address.
 Hot wallet address generates from seed phrase and default subwallet_id.
+If the shard prefix length is greater than the specified by configuration, then the shard tracker keeps track of all sub shards.

 #### Example:
 * `hot_ton_wallet_address = 0:60573d8db98cc369b7ce4ca1dadbfcbd17e82952938857a6cf14e1f8d77c811a` (raw form)